defold/doc/docs/en/manuals/properties.md

 go.set("game_object", "position.x", 10)
 ```

 The functions `go.get()`, `go.set()` and `go.animate()` take a reference as their first parameter and a property identifier as their second.
 The reference identifies the game object or component and can be a string, a hash or a URL.
-URLs are explained in detail in the [Message passing documentation](/manuals/message-passing).
+URLs are explained in detail in the [addressing manual](/manuals/addressing).
 The property identifier is a string or hash that names the property:

 ```lua
 -- Set the x-scale of the sprite component